yellowsink/tls_icon_ys/README.md

 # TLS Icon Plugin for Roundcube

+## Fork changes

+In upstream, config.inc.php is ran every single time, overwriting your own config (at least with docker), so this fixes that.
+Also, this makes the tooltip look nicer.

+## Original README

 Displays a small icon after the subject line that displays the (presumed) encryption state of received mails.
 - Green lock: TLS1.2 or TLS1.3 with Details
 - Blue lock: Internal message from localhost